Schedule Rewind: A look back at the Prime Time schedule from seasons past and network decisions impacting sci fi and fantasy shows.

 Special Unit 2 (Wednesdays 9 PM EST)

-As with most of the ’90s, sci fi and fantasy fans had to look beyond the Big Four broadcast networks to find much in the way of genre shows of interest, and the part-time networks were happy to oblige.
+As with most of the ’90s, sci fi and fantasy fans had to look beyond the Big Four broadcast nets to find much in the way of genre shows of interest, and the part-time networks were happy to oblige.
 UPN had beefed up its selections in the 2001-02 season by picking up two shows from its nearest competitor The WB.
 Fan-favorite Buffy, the Vampire Slayer made its jump to the Paramount-owned network for its sixth season and would continue there for one more year.
 The teen sci fi drama Roswell would also make the move from The WB that season, but that one would be gone by the end of the year.
-The monster-hunter show Special Unit 2 was in its second season on UPN, but it was not performing up to standards and was also cancelled by year end.
+The monster-hunter show Special Unit 2 was in its second season on UPN, but it was not performing up to standards and was also cancelled by year-end.

 The WB